 For federal income tax purposes, each Subsidiary will be treated as a controlled foreign corporation and the applicable fund will be treated as a "US shareholder" of the Subsidiary.
 As a result, each fund will be required to include in gross income for federal income tax purposes all of its Subsidiary's "subpart F income," whether or not such income is distributed by the Subsidiary.
 It is expected that all or substantially all of each Subsidiary's income will be "subpart F income."
 Each fund's recognition of its Subsidiary's "subpart F income" will increase the fund's basis in its shares of the Subsidiary.
 Distributions by a Subsidiary to the applicable fund will be tax-free, to the extent of the Subsidiary's previously undistributed "subpart F income," and will correspondingly reduce the fund's basis in its shares of the Subsidiary.
 "Subpart F income" is generally treated as ordinary income, regardless of the character of a Subsidiary's underlying income.
 Therefore, each fund's investment in its Subsidiary may cause the fund to realize more ordinary income than would be the case if the fund invested directly in the investments held by its Subsidiary.
-If a net loss is realized by a Subsidiary, such loss is not generally available to offset other income earned by the applicable fund; such net losses generally cannot be carried forward by the Subsidiary to offset income or gain realized by it in future years.
+If a net loss is realized by a Subsidiary, such loss is not generally available to offset other income or gain realized by it in future years.